tucnak/goplenum/README.md

 ## Generated functions and methods
 When `enum` is applied to a type, it will generate the following basic methods/functions:
-* Method `String()`: returns the string representation of the enum value.
+* Method `String()`: returns the string representation of an enum value.
 This makes the enum conform the `Stringer` interface, so whenever you print an enum value, you'll get the string name instead of a number.
 * `MarshalJSON()` and `UnmarshalJSON()`.
 These make the enum conform to the `json.Marshaler` and `json.Unmarshaler` interfaces.
 Very useful to use it in JSON APIs.